carlosonunez/hello-azure/README.md

 # hello-azure

 Learn Azure through this dumb web app!
+I built this while trying to get my Azure certs (and so I can convince myself that Azure actually isn't that bad.)

 ## The app